auth0/docs/articles/security/blacklisting-attributes.md

 First, you need a valid access token in order to access that endpoint.
 The token must include the `update:connections` scope.

-You can either get one manually from the Dashboard, or automate the process (i.e. build a simple command line tool that generates tokens).
+You can either get one manually from the Dashboard, or automate the process (for example, by building a simple command line tool that generates tokens).
 For detailed steps on how to do either, refer to  [The Auth0 Management APIv2 Token](/api/management/v2/tokens).

 ### Step 2.
 Call the API